tachiyomiorg/website/src/help/faq/README.md

 ### Application Updates
 #### How do I enable automatic updates?
-From version **0.9.0** and onwards, Tachiyomi has Auto-update for the app enabled by default.
+From version **0.9.0** and onwards, Tachiyomi has automatic updates for the app enabled by default.
+The **Preview** version also has automatic updates enabled by default.

 ### User Interface
 #### Can I change the app language?
-**Tachiyomi** is as of writing available in 40 different languages.
+**Tachiyomi** is translated in 40+ different languages..
 By default, the app follows the language used on your device.
 Only the UI has been localized, language in manga will still be using the language of the source selected.

 ::: guide